-Strong, profitable and cash-generative year
+Strong, Profitable and Cash-Generative Year

-We are pleased to once again report solid underlying organic growth in the business.
-When the Telefonica licence revenue for FY21 is adjusted, we have grown from an FY21 base revenue of \$286.7m to \$296.5m in FY22.
+We are pleased to once again see solid underlying organic growth in the business.
+When the Telefonica licence revenue for FY21 is adjusted, we have grown from an FY21 base revenue of \$286.7 million to \$296.5 million in FY22.